Any MCP client

 Add this to whatever config format your MCP client uses.
 The server communicates over stdio using the standard MCP protocol.

-Or, if you have the binary installed:
+If you have the binary installed directly:

 command: coree